 In his spare time, Max likes to lift weights, read politics daily and trying new restaurants with friends.

-Shay Taylor (Interim Vice President)
+Shay Taylor (Former Interim Vice President)

 Shay is a sign language interpreter and veteran teacher of visual media.
 She earned her first Master's degree in Education, and currently hold two Masters Certificates in Bilingual Special Education and Deaf Culture Studies.
 She achieved National Board Certification for teaching Early Adolescents and Young Adults in 2010.
 In the past Shay has been active with various associations of the Deaf, interpreter groups, and educational councils.
 She is proud to be a part of the founding of HEARD, and works to promote its potential for improving the experience of Deaf in the legal system, and educate legal professionals on cultural awareness and sensitivity.

-Debbie F. Titus (Board Member)
+Debbie F. Titus (Former Member)

 Debbie has been a community organizer and volunteer in the local community for ten years.
 She also has worked as a paralegal aide in the Washington, DC Metropolitan area for more than ten years.